Universal principles of cell population growth follow from local contact inhibition: Discussion

 \section{Discussion}

-The emergence of multiple well-known tumor growth laws from the same individual based process via contact inhibition is striking.
-Given the prominence of cell-based models in cancer biology \citep{chamseddine2020hybrid,metzcar2019review}, it is important to consider the implications of model construction on tumor growth dynamics.
-If we stipulate that a tumor's primary impedance to divide is given by its inability to place offspring in a nearby location, than the mean-field (deterministic) law that determines the tumor growth is not necessarily unique.
-The fact that multiple growth laws can suffice to adequately model \emph{in vitro} tumor growth can be attributed to the fact that these growth laws are approximations to the mean-field dynamics in different limits and when multiple laws are valid, we are at the intersection when these approximations all hold simultaneously.
+The emergence of multiple well-known laws governing cancer cell population growth from a single individual-based process via contact inhibition is striking.
+Given the prominence of cell-based models in cancer biology \cite{rejniak:review:2011,metzcar2019review,fadai:PRSA:2019,chamseddine2020hybrid}, it is crucial to consider how model construction affects population growth dynamics.
+Suppose we stipulate that cancer cells' primary impediment to division is due to their inability to place offspring in a nearby location.
+In that case, the mean-field (deterministic) law determining tumor growth is not necessarily unique.
+Multiple growth laws can adequately describe \emph{in vitro} cancer growth, as they approximate mean-field dynamics in different limits.
+Multiple laws could be valid at the intersection if these approximations hold simultaneously.
+We note that previous work suggests that short time scales typically used in cell proliferation assays (e.g., 24 hours) may be sufficient in estimating growth rate parameters (e.g., $\lambda$); however, these time scales cannot reliably estimate the effects of contact inhibition at high confluency \cite{warne2017optimal}.

+Correlation-correction approaches, such as those of Baker \& Simpson \cite{baker:PRE:2010}, begin from microscopic birth-death-movement dynamics and derive continuum descriptions that explicitly incorporate spatial correlations; our framework, instead, asks which macroscopic growth laws emerge directly from microscopic interaction rules and spatial mechanisms.
+Our work complements earlier studies, such as Mombach et al.~\cite{mombach:EPL:2002}, showing that not only the form of inhibition but also spatial organization and migration can select among distinct growth regimes.